holochain/holochain-rust/doc/specs/genome_manifest_specification.md

   // ...
   // Properties: Settings specific to a genome-template, used only by DNA.
   // Available in DNA with the `hc_property()` Zome API Function.
+  // Note: Later we might also want have properties defined within a Zome, and possibly move this part.
   "properties": {
     "language": "en"
   },